October 13, 2021 7 min read

 This type of leg specialization program has allowed bodybuilders and even amateurs to add several inches to their legs, and plenty of other impressive muscles to the rest of their bodies.
 Leg specialization has a tremendous anabolic effect on all of the other muscle groups.

-In many cases, bodybuilders have experienced a solid 1-inch gain on their upper arms, usually accompanied by a 10-pound muscle mass gain, as long as they followed a comprehensive nutrition plan combined with a useful supplement like our Hyperbolic Stack.
+In many cases, bodybuilders have experienced a solid 1-inch gain on their upper arms, usually accompanied by a 10-pound muscle mass gain.

 High rep squats can improve your cardiovascular function, respiratory efficiency, muscular bulk and definition, articulation and mobility of joints, coordination, and endurance.
 When you are doing high rep back squats for the first time, your mind has to play a big part too.
 Combining all of this with some proper rest and recovery periods can also help your bodybuilding routine immensely.

 Although high rep squats might seem a little intimidating, remember that they mostly target your back and upper body.
 These difficult exercises can really help you create high levels of hypertrophy, which will translate into some direct building of all of your major muscles.